calnet-oss/grails-external-groovy-plugin/README.md

 ### Automatically reloading the class loader when a script changes

-To automatically detect script file changes and to reload the class loader when a changed is detected, you can utilize the script monitor thread.
+To automatically detect script file changes and to reload the class loader when a change is detected, you can utilize the script monitor thread.
 To launch a script monitor thread for a `scriptRunner`:

 ```